It doesn't get the attention that osteoporosis does.

 Stroke, it might seem, isn't on the country's radar as a women's health priority.
 But if you're a woman, it should be on yours.

 Each year, about 795,000 people have strokes in America, according to the American Heart Association.
-More than 130,000 deaths are attributed to stroke each year.
+About 140,000 deaths are attributed to stroke each year.

 Of these deaths, about 60% occur in women.
 For those who survive, stroke is a leading cause of long-term disability.

 As a woman, you may have some unique risk factors for stroke.
 But you also have more power to prevent stroke than you might realize.
 By learning what puts you at risk and acting quickly if stroke occurs, you may be able to prevent a stroke or avoid its devastating consequences.

 Strokes happen when blood is prevented from reaching the brain, usually by a blood clot or a broken blood vessel.
 Without adequate blood, brain cells die.
 That can cause trouble speaking, paralysis and other problems.

 Depending on the severity of the stroke and how quickly it's treated, brain damage can be permanent or even deadly.

 Many risk factors for stroke apply to men and women, according to the American Stroke Association.
 Among them:

 - High blood pressure.

 But some risk factors are unique to women.